 5. Decide Whether to Remove the Knife

-The knife is still in the wound?
-Under normal circumstances, you should never remove the knife.
-But, as JEMS talks about here, you might need to remove it if there is no help available.
+Is the knife still in the wound?
+Under normal circumstances, you should never remove the blade.
+But, as JEMS talks about, you might need to remove it if no help is available.

-Before you remove the knife, you better make sure you are ready to stop the flow of blood which is likely to start gushing out immediately!
+Before you remove the knife, you better make sure you are ready to stop the blood flow, which is likely to start gushing out immediately!

 6. Clean the Knife Wound

-Once the bleeding has stopped, you’ve got to get the wound clean to prevent infection.
-Cleaning a wound is always an important part of first aid, but it is particularly important when you are far away from professional medical help.
+Once the bleeding has stopped, you’ve got to clean the wound to prevent infection.
+Cleaning an injury is always an essential part of first aid, but it is vital when you are far away from professional medical help.

-The last thing you need is to get an infection which develops into gangrene or spreads throughout your body.
+The last thing you need is to get an infection that develops into gangrene or spreads throughout your body.

-A common medical saying is, “The solution to pollution is dilution.”
-In other words, you need to dilute the wound site to get out any contaminants which would lead to infection.
+A typical medical saying is, “The solution to pollution is dilution.”
+In other words, you need to dilute the wound site to get out any contaminants that would lead to infection.

 - Use tweezers to remove large pieces of debris in the wound.